Site icon Just Add Color

 A mother embarks on a perilous quest to rescue her son from a demonic children’s show host who is kidnapping kids.

-It feels like the Horror genre of Black Cinema may have another villain added to their roster.
-It comes in the form of a seemingly harmless children’s show host, Mr. Crockett from Hulu.
-It’s refreshing to see another original horror film grow from its 6-minute short on Hulu’s Bite Size Halloween series into a full-fledged movie.
+Thanks to Hulu film Mr. Crocket, it feels like the horror genre of Black cinema may have another villain added to their roster in the form of a seemingly harmless children’s show host.
+It’s refreshing to see this original horror film grow from its 6-minute short on Hulu’s Bite Size Halloween series into a full-fledged movie.
 It’s almost similar to Bernard Rose’s 1992 Candyman film, but distinct in a horrifyingly good way.
 So, let’s talk about a guy who wants to be “friends” with your children.

 Image via IMDb/Hulu/Disney

 The rest of the cast did well too.
 Hinton’s Summer was a decent protagonist showcasing a mother’s will to do anything for their child.
-With Gavin’s Major onscreen together, they make the emotional core of the film.
-Major was at one point, an annoying little brat as how any kid would act at that age.
-But when the film is done, they begin to connect in a beautiful way that speaks to how love is the greatest weapon of them all.
+Summer and Gavin’s Major make up the emotional core of the film.
+Major was at one point an annoying little brat as how any kid would act at that age.
+But as the film continues, Major and Summer begin to connect in a beautiful way that speaks to how love is the greatest weapon of them all.
 And it showcases black motherhood that would resonate with audiences who are single parents of children.

 Image via IMDb/Hulu/Disney